 ← All Investigations

-The Oller House — a reportedly haunted private residence investigated by Jason Hawes and the TAPS team.
-Specific location details and history covered in the full video.
+The Oller House — a reportedly active private residence or historic property investigated by Jason Hawes and the TAPS team.
+The location carries a history of unexplained experiences reported by those connected to the building.

 April 21, 2026